Mark Allen (snooker player): Personal life

 From 2005 to 2008, Allen was in a relationship with snooker player Reanne Evans; they have a daughter together, Lauren Sophie, born in May 2006.
-They have since been involved in legal disputes over child maintenance payments.
+They have since been involved in a legal dispute over child maintenance payments.
 In 2022, Allen stated that he no longer sees Lauren, but said "I still think about her all the time".

 Allen married Kyla McGuigan in May 2013.
 Her son from a previous relationship, Robbie McGuigan, won under-16 and under-21 snooker tournaments at an early age and achieved a 147 break in 2018, at age 13.
 After winning the Northern Ireland Amateur Championship three times, Robbie McGuigan turned professional in 2024.
 Allen and Kyla McGuigan had a daughter, Harleigh, born in 2017.
 By May 2020, they had separated and were in the process of divorcing.
 In May 2021, Allen declared himself bankrupt.
 In 2022, he became engaged to Aideen Cassidy, whom he had got to know on long walks during the COVID-19 pandemic.
 They ended their relationship the following year, and Allen began dating Sarah Herald, whom he married in June 2025.

 Allen is partially colour blind and sometimes has difficulty distinguishing between the red and brown balls.
-As his career progressed, he gained significant weight, which he attributed partly to a poor diet while traveling to tournaments.
+As his career progressed, he gained significant weight, which he attributed partly to a poor diet while travelling to tournaments.
 By the 2022 World Snooker Championship, he weighed 19 stone (approx. 120 kg).
 After Ronnie O'Sullivan defeated him 13–4 in the second round of the tournament, he spoke with Allen about the importance of health and fitness.
 Over the following four months, Allen lost five stone (approx. 32 kg).

 During the COVID-19 pandemic, Allen spent three to four hours a day delivering groceries and prescription medications to vulnerable people in Antrim.
 In 2024, he launched the Mark Allen Foundation, a charity organisation helping local people in need through fundraisers.